KumbiraiShonhiwa/Digitial-CV/README.md

-# 📄 Digital CV – Kumbirai Shonhiwa

-**Digital version of my CV built with Builder.io and modern web tooling.**
-This repository contains a live-deployable digital CV that presents my professional profile, skills, experience, education, and contact information.
-It is designed to be hosted easily (e.g., via GitHub Pages or cloud hosting).

----

 ## 🚀 About

 This project serves as my **digital curriculum vitae** — an interactive, web-ready version of my professional resume.
 It showcases my background as a computer systems engineering student and cyber/software engineer with experience in: